benbjurstrom/prezet/README.md

     # Run the template's installer
     php artisan docs-template:install
     ```
-    *(This example installs the necessary frontend files and then removes the `prezet/docs-template` package).*
+    This will install the necessary frontend files and then remove the `prezet/docs-template` package

 3.  **Index Your Content:**
     After adding or modifying Markdown files in your content directory update the Prezet index: